FruAlstad/FruAlstad/README.md

 # 👋 Hi there, I'm Peter Hyllengren

-🎓 Front-End Developer | 🛠️ Passionate about coding, UX & modern web tech
+🎓 Front-End Developer | 🛠️ Passionate about coding, UX, and modern web tech
 🏡 Based in Fru Alstad, Sweden

 ---

 ## 💡 About Me

-I'm a certified Front-End Developer, recently graduated from Medieinstitutet, with a strong foundation in:
+I'm a certified Front-End Developer, recently graduated from Medieinstitutet, with a strong foundation in responsive design, modern JavaScript frameworks, and collaborative development.

-- 🔤 **HTML5, CSS3**
-- ⚙️ **JavaScript & TypeScript**
-- ⚛️ **React**
-- 🌐 **REST APIs**
-- 🧪 **Testing (Jest, Testing Library)**
-- 🧩 **Agile methods & team collaboration**

-Previously, I worked for over a decade as an IT pedagogue and teacher — experience that shaped my ability to explain technical concepts clearly and work effectively with diverse teams.
+Before shifting careers, I spent over a decade as an IT pedagogue and teacher — an experience that sharpened my communication skills and strengthened my ability to explain complex ideas clearly across teams.

 ---